 Among serious theological voices grappling with the existential-risk issues Jem addresses, Jack Miles comes foremost to mind.
 Indeed, now is a good time to return to his seminal essay titled "Global Requiem: The Apocalyptic Moment in Religion, Science, and Art" (2000).

-The many in deep denial aside, among Jem's most thoughtful critics is UK cultural historian Jeremy Lent, who argues instead for radical commitment to "deep transformation" and the emergence of an Ecological Civilization.
-In both his historical-structural critique of late capitalism and his articulation of a constructive-postmodern alternative, Jeremy echoes Pope Francis, Thomas Berry, Sallie McFague, Catherine Keller, David Korten, Douglas Rushkoff and fellow travelers at Team Human, and Joe Holland, among others.
+The many in deep denial aside, Jem's most thoughtful critics include UK cultural historian Jeremy Lent, who argues instead for radical commitment to "deep transformation" and a hoped-for emergence of Ecological Civilization.
+In both his historical-structural critique of late capitalism and his articulation of a constructive-postmodern alternative, Jeremy echoes Pope Francis, Thomas Berry, Sallie McFague, Catherine Keller, David Korten, Paul Hawken, Douglas Rushkoff and fellow travelers at Team Human, and Joe Holland, among others.
 His ethical-practical template for confronting Empire's penchant for self-inflicted crises and indifference to human suffering is the powerful hybrid of classical Hebrew prophecy (including the prophet Yeshua ben Nazareth) and modern social movements.

-So, take the time soon--maybe during the Fourth of July break--to engage these thinkers, beginning with Jem's dark gem of a reflection on deep adaptation from last July, then Jeremy's initial reply, and then Jem's response.
-It sure beats watching Trump's self-coronation spectacle.
+So, take the time soon to engage these thinkers, beginning with Jem's dark gem of a reflection on deep adaptation, then Jeremy's initial reply, and then Jem's response.